AMCN41R/harness/README.md

 ## Fluent Configuration with the SettingsBuilder and HarnessManager classes
-With the SettingsBuilder and HarnessManager you can use Harness to setup your Mongo databases without the need for configuration files.
+With the `SettingsBuilder` and `HarnessManager` you can use Harness to setup your Mongo databases without the need for configuration files.

 ### SettingsBuilder
-The SettingsBuilder class provides a fluent api to build a configuration object for the HarnessManager.
-You can continue to use json files to load test data, or implement the IDataProvider interface to give Harness the data from code.
+The `SettingsBuilder` class provides a fluent api to build a configuration object for the `HarnessManager`.
+You can continue to use json files to load test data, or implement the `IDataProvider` interface to give Harness the data from code.

 #### Example using json files
-This example creates a configuration for one database called 'TestDb', that has two collections...
+This example creates a configuration for one database called 'TestDb1', that has two collections...
 ```csharp
 var settings =
     new SettingsBuilder()